 As such, Enterhealth does offer patients the option to work the 12-steps at our inpatient facility, Enterhealth Ranch.
 The 12-step method was originally developed by cofounders of Alcoholics Anonymous.
 In summary, the 12-step method involves admission that the alcoholic or addict has no control over their addiction, that they must turn themselves over to their higher power for strength, and that they need to live by a new code of behavior.
 The 12-step program at Enterhealth Ranch is typically led by a representative from Alcoholics Anonymous and meets at regular times several days a week.

 Enterhealth also offers a weekly bible-study group called “A Purpose-Driven Life,” based on Rick Warren’s book and led by Enterhealth Ranch’s therapist, Renee Segler-Dather.
-The group was previously led from 2012 to August of 2018 by Enterhealth’s Executive Vice President and Chief Operating Officer Scout Trout, who is planning a webinar on the subject entitled “How Faith Can Support Your Recovery.”
-This webinar will be held on Thursday, December 6, 2018 from 12pm to 1pm CST.
-To learn more or to register for the webinar, visit our event calendar.
+The group was previously led from 2012 to August of 2018 by Enterhealth’s Executive Vice President and Chief Operating Officer Scout Trout, whose webinar “How Faith Can Support Your Recovery,” can be viewed by going to our past webinars page.

 To learn more about drug and alcohol addiction treatment or to inquire about using Enterhealth’s services for you or a loved one, call 1.800.388.4601 or click to contact us.